-Drexel’s Treasure Trove of Historic Garments Opens to the Public for the First Time
+Drexel’s Historic Costume Collection Opens to the Public for the First Time with “Fashion Fridays”

 The Drexel Historic Costume Collections includes this 2-piece day dress from the French couture house of Callot Soeurs' fall 1927 collection.

 A treasure trove of textiles and garments spanning more than 200 years – once one of Drexel University’s best kept secrets – is opening to the public for the first time.

 The Drexel Historic Costume Collection, which was previously open to the public by appointment only and primarily for research purposes, is now launching quarterly, full-day “Fashion Fridays.”
 The events will each include an educational seminar on a particular aspect of fashion history and a customized viewing of the collection.

 Housed in Drexel’s Antoinette Westphal College of Media Arts & Design, the museum-quality collection of more than 12,000 garments and accessories dates back centuries, with holdings including garments worn by actress Greta Garbo, American socialite and style icon Babe Paley and Princess Grace of Monaco.